fcsonline/cargo-permissions/README.md

 The main idea for this project is to have a set of _permissions_ associated with some specific list of standard packages.
 On the other hand, through an AST analysis, check the standard libraries used by a crate.
-For example, if a crate starts using `std::net` library, is going to acquire the `net` permission.
-All crates that use this other crate as dependency are going to acquire the `net` permission, indirectly though.
+For example, if the crate `A` starts using `std::net` library, is going to _acquire_ the `net` permission.
+All crates that use `A` crate as dependency are going to indirectly acquire the `net` permission.
 This permission acquisition goes up to the last package.

 Following this approach, we can build a dependency tree with all acquired permissions.
 This set of permissions are going to give as much information